 I gained a family with Georgetown, the Washington Mystics and Hope for Henry –who were all part of my recovery and who made the opportunity possible to meet my favorite basketball player.

 Chemo has affected me physically but has never changed my drive and passion to live life.
 It may have blocked my shot at living a normal life at 18, but I had an entire team who were, and continue to be, dedicated to grabbing the rebound and passing me my life back — giving me another shot at life’s game. #kalanistrong

-In June 2018, Kalani agreed to speak at the 3rd Annual CCF Research Symposium, and shared her experience with the researchers and clinicians attending.
+In June 2018, Kalani spoke at the 3rd Annual CCF Research Symposium, and shared her experience with the researchers and clinicians attending.
 Click here to watch her presentation.